 Once in a while, I hear from somebody who has never read The Hobbit or The Lord of the Rings.
 Maybe they saw the films, and that was enough for them, or they couldn’t stomach the prose.
 This lost experience is indeed a sad thing in my book.

-Having moved frequently, school to school, state to state, all I wanted to do was just hibernate in my bedroom.
-Every day of school was a day in Goblin Town.
-See David Foster Wallace’s “The Soul is Not a Smithy.”
+Looking back to the first experience as a reader of Tolkien, I was just a hobbit myself.
+Having moved frequently, school to school, state to state, all I wanted to do was hibernate in my bedroom.
+Every day of school was a day in Goblin Town, as if teachers were the weaponsmiths of a Goblin military-industrial complex, and we were all getting beaten and shaped into tools for a permanent wartime economy.
+Or something like that.
+I wasn’t the only person to make this connection later in life; see, for instance, David Foster Wallace’s “The Soul is Not a Smithy.”

-Mom told me to just read it–“You’ll love it.”
+Mom told me just to read it–“You’ll love it.”

 And then: “What is this hole in the ground?”
-I asked her.
-Me, the little brat.
-Or perhaps, a little goblin.
+I asked her: me, the little brat.
+Or perhaps, a little brat well on his way to being remade into a goblin.

 Holding her ground, my mom said, “Keep reading.”

 Sure.
 I decided to do my duty and comply with her (re)quest.
 Swish, smack!

 My eyes scanned each sentence balefully.
 I’ll show her, or so I thought.
 But by the time I got to the second page, I had to sit down.

 Finding the nearest place to sit, a couch in the living room, and without taking my eyes from the page, without stopping reading, without speaking aloud, I journeyed onwards into The Hobbit.

 It was as if I had been struck by lightning!